Semi-Truck Accident Lawyers

 Fatigued driving remains one of the top reasons that commercial trucks are involved in auto accidents.
 There are strict regulations in place to ensure that truck drivers are receiving adequate amounts of restful sleep between the long hours traveling on the road.
 Failure to properly log these breaks or rest times is against federal safety regulations and puts everyone in danger on the road.

 There are also separate dangers possible when operating a commercial truck versus a regular motor vehicle.
 For example, it takes longer for a truck to be able to fully slow down or brake than a car.
-This means that cutting in front of truck or weaving in and out of traffic can easily lead to an accident on the road.
+This means that cutting in front of a truck or weaving in and out of traffic can easily lead to an accident on the road.
 A commercial truck should maintain a proper distance between vehicles to prevent this from happening.

-It is up to each truck company to properly train its drivers and keep updated records of vehicle maintenance, changes in safety guidelines and any other information that is relevant to providing safety on the road.
+It is up to each truck company to properly train its drivers and keep updated records of vehicle maintenance, changes in safety guidelines, and any other information that is relevant to providing safety on the road.
 When an accident occurs, both the driver and his or her truck company can be held liable for damages.

 In addition to handling cases that involve commercial trucks on the road, we also handle cases that involve RVs and tractor trailers.
 These types of cases are unique in nature and can be prevented when implementing the right safety measures.
-These types of cases are often due to vehicle rollovers, faulty equipment or driver negligence.
+These types of cases are often due to vehicle rollovers, faulty equipment, or driver negligence.

-Truck Accident Liability
+How Is Truck Accident Liability Determined?

 When auto accidents occur, there is typically an exchange of contact information and insurance between the parties involved.
 Depending on the details of the case, there may be more than just the drivers who are held responsible for being at fault.
-Although truck drivers are directly accountable for the accidents they cause, liability might also apply to the company the driver works for, the company the shipment is being delivered to or the company that loaded the truck.
+Although truck drivers are directly accountable for the accidents they cause, liability might also apply to the company the driver works for, the company the shipment is being delivered to, or the company that loaded the truck.

-Truck companies must ensure that its vehicles are in good working condition and have been properly inspected and maintained.
+Truck companies must ensure that their vehicles are in good working condition and have been properly inspected and maintained.
 It is also the responsibility of a driver and the trucking company to ensure that log books are being properly updated and protocols are being followed.

 Drivers of RVs or tractor trailers must also establish the proper type of experience to operate such large vehicles.
 They, too, must abide by the rules of the road, but also have additional factors to consider when driving due to the size of their vehicle.